Getting Started

 Add Blocks to a channel

 Blocks can only respond in or access channels that it is a member of.
-You can also message the Blocks app directly.1
+You can also message the Blocks app directly.
+To add Blocks to a channel, simply mention@blocks in the desired channel.

 Delegate your request to a specific agent by mentioning the agent keyword in a slash command.
-Example: /claude, /codex, /gemini.
+Example: /claude, /codex, /gemini, /kimi.
 If none are mentioned, the request will default to your default agent.
-Learn more about available agents.
+To change it: Dashboard → Agents → Set as default agent.

 What Blocks Can Do